On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\subsection{Polynomial-time solvability for $n\leq 3$}
+\subsection{Polynomial-time solvability for $k\leq 3$}

-Since we have shown in Theorem~\ref{atmost5} that absolute and simple popularity are equivalent notions for $n \leq 5$, we will refer to them as popularity if $n \leq 5$ in a voting instance~$\mathcal{I}$.
+Since we have shown in Theorem~\ref{atmost5} that weak and strong popularity are equivalent notions for $k \leq 5$, we will refer to them as popularity if $k \leq 5$.

-We first show that for $n\leq 3$, the problems $n$-\textsc{aurv} and $n$-\textsc{surv} are polynomial-time solvable.
+We first show that for $k\leq 3$, the problems $k$-\textsc{wurv} and $k$-\textsc{surv} are polynomial-time solvable.
 We establish this by proving that for at most three voters, the set of topologically sorted rankings coincides with the set of popular rankings.
-Since verifying whether a given ranking is topologically sorted can be carried out in polynomial time, $n$-\textsc{aurv} and $n$-\textsc{surv} turn out to be polynomial-time solvable for $n=2,3$. \begin{lemma} In a voting instance $\mathcal{I}$ with $n=2$, a ranking is popular if and only if it is topologically sorted. \end{lemma} \begin{proof} From Observation~\ref{obs:topsort} we know that all popular rankings must be topologically sorted.
+Since verifying whether a given ranking is topologically sorted can be carried out in polynomial time, $k$-\textsc{wurv} and $k$-\textsc{surv} turn out to be polynomial-time solvable for $k=2,3$. \begin{lemma} Given a profile of two voters, a ranking is popular if and only if it is topologically sorted. \end{lemma} \begin{proof} From Observation~\ref{obs:topsort} we know that all popular rankings must be topologically sorted.
 Let $D(\pi_{v_{1}},\pi_{v_{2}})$ be the set of pairs of candidates $\{a,b\}$ that $\pi_{v_{1}}$ and $\pi_{v_{2}}$ order differently.
 Consider any ranking $\pi$.
-Each pair $\{a,b\} \in D(\pi_{v_{1}},\pi_{v_{2}})$ adds $1$ to either $K(\pi_{v_{1}},\pi)$ or $K(\pi_{v_{2}},\pi)$, and each pair $\{a,b\} \notin D$ can at best add 0 to both and at worst 1 to both $K(\pi_{v_{1}},\pi)$ and $K(\pi_{v_{2}},\pi)$.
+Each pair $\{a,b\} \in D(\pi_{v_{1}},\pi_{v_{2}})$ adds $1$ to either $K(\pi_{v_{1}},\pi)$ or $K(\pi_{v_{2}},\pi)$.
 From this follows that